Husky tour to hot springs: Relax in the middle of Alaska's wilderness

 Day 1: Getting to know each other

-In the morning, you will be picked up in Fairbanks and taken on a 40-minute drive to the husky farm.
+In the morning, you will be picked up at your hotel in Fairbanks and taken to the husky farm.
 Here you will meet the excited dogs and your guides, who will give you a brief introduction to the equipment and techniques of mushing.
 Afterward, it goes on a short test drive through the forests of Alaska.
 Lunch awaits you between preparing the sleds for the next day.
-Enjoy a delicious dinner before settling into the shared hut on the farm's grounds for the night.
-The on-site travel services begin with the introduction to dog sledding on the first day and end with the arrival in Fairbanks on the last day.
+Enjoy a delicious dinner before being transferred to a hotel in Fairbanks for the night.
+The on-site travel services begin with the transfer to the husky farm on the first day and end with the arrival in Fairbanks on the last day.

 All pictures of this partner Day 2: To the hot springs

-After breakfast, you will be taken on a two-hour drive to the trailhead, where the luggage is loaded on the sleds and the dogs are harnessed.
+After breakfast at the hotel, you will be picked up and taken to the husky farm, where you will prepare everything for the upcoming tour.
+You will then join a two-hour drive to the trailhead, the luggage is loaded on the sleds and the dogs are harnessed.
 When everyone's ready, it's time to head into the wilderness.
 Your path takes you through dense forests and icy tundra in an up and down over mountains with breathtaking views.
 As soon as you arrive at the hot springs, you first care for the dogs, and thank them for their hard work.
 Then it's finally time for a warm bath.

 Day 3: Time to Relax

-Today is all about relaxation.
+This day is all about relaxation.
 Enjoy the tranquility and leave your worries behind with a warm bath surrounded by the Alaskan wilderness.
+You can choose between three different hot tubs.
 After sunset, you should watch the night sky closely.
-Perhaps the Northern Lights will show up while you soak in the hot tub.
+Perhaps the Northern Lights will show up.

 Day 4: Back through the wilderness & Departure

 After breakfast, it's time to say goodbye to the hot springs.
 On the way back, you will enjoy fantastic views of the surrounding mountain ranges.
 But be careful, there might be strong winds on some sections of the route.
-At the trailhead, you will be taken to Fairbanks, where you will head home with new energy and lots of good memories.
+Back from the tour, you will unpack the sleds, tuck the dogs away in their boxes and make your way to Fairbanks.
+Once there, you will set off on your journey home with renewed energy and lots of great memories.
 On-site travel services end with the arrival in Fairbanks.
 Attention: Dinner is not included today!

 Accommodation: